gianmarco-ferrara/Final-Project-RL2025/README.md

 # Simulation of a Multi-Robot Pick & Place Pipeline for Warehouse Automation
 Final Project - Robotics Lab 2025/26

 The actors of the scene are fra2mo (differential drive robot home-made by Prisma Lab @ UNINA) and two Iiwa robots (by Kuka) in a custom warehouse setting.
 Each manipulator manages a workstation, while the mobile robot is required to transfer an object from the loading workstation to the unloading one.
 The NAV 2 stack is exploited to plan long-range autonomous navigation missions within the warehouse.
 Then, a visual servoing logic (using ArUco tags) is used for final precise docking.
 Coordination with manipulators is guaranteed by means of an handshaking logic (implemented with some custom coordination topics).
+Vacuum grippers are simulated via DetachableJoint plugin.
 ## Available Packages in this Repository ##
 - `ros2_iiwa` - ROS2 stack for KUKA iiwa 14 collaborative robots
 - `ros2_fra2mo` - containing files to simulate fra2mo (differential drive robot) and the cooperative task